flyinglightspeck/FLS/README.md

-## Flash iNav to the flight controller
+## Install ArduPilot on the flight controller
-Note: Skip this step if you want to use BetaFlight.
 This prototype uses iFlight BLITZ Whoop F7 AIO which is a all-in-one flight controller with built-in ESC.
 The default firmware on the BLITZ Whoop F7 AIO is BetaFlight.
-Here is how to replace it with iNav.
-This guide is partially based on [this video](https://www.youtube.com/watch?v=xdf3yhlgJyc).
+Here is how to replace it with ArduPilot.

 ```
 default firmware (December 2024):